 Taste Japan with fresh sushi and Tucson's first izakaya menu: Japanese "tapas"-style dishes.
 Start with the gyoza, pork and shrimp dumplings, or daikon salad.
 Specialty sushi rolls include the ceviche roll topped with white tuna and the Fujiyama roll decorated with seafood dynamite.

 5425 N. Kolb Rd. #115

 Serving up street-style tacos on homemade corn tortillas, Gio Tacos keeps the ingredients fresh and original.
-Enjoy specialities like the Korean BBQ taco at the full bar or grab a Shrimp Curry taco to-go.
+Enjoy specialities like the Korean barbecue taco at the full bar or grab a shrimp curry taco to go.

 350 E. Congress St.